alexandermendes/jest-amp/README.md

 This matcher works by wrapping HTML snippets in the minimum valid AMP HTML document and running this through the [AMP validator](https://validator.ampproject.org/).

+Note that this matcher currently requires an active internet connection to be able to access the AMP validator.

 ## Installation

 ```